BTurkowyd/personal-gym-tracker/README.md

   - `discord_bot`: Handles Discord interactions.
   - `hevy_api_caller`: Fetches and processes workout data from Hevy API.
   - `fetch_all_workouts`: Bulk fetches all workouts from Hevy.
+  - `ai-agent`: An AI Agent accepting natural language questions about the data.
   - `get_table_schema`: Returns Glue/Athena table schemas for the AI Agent.
   - `execute_query`: Executes SQL queries on Athena for the AI Agent.
 - **SNS**: Used for decoupling bot commands and data processing.